Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations: Collapsibility properties of I -contractible transformations

 We are using a personal desktop computer, with ten vertices, which begins to require secondary memory instead of RAM for both calculations and storage.
 For this reason, the job is limited to nine vertices.

-In the repository, codes in \texttt{C/C++} are shared, with also files containing adjacency matrices as well as geometric representations of some the graphics generated.
-We are even sharing the code for the canonical labeling necessary for solving the \textit{graph isomorphism problem}.
+In the repository \cite{EGC}, codes in \texttt{C/C++} are shared as well as some databases of adjacency matrices and geometric representations of the graphs generated.
+We also made available the script for the \emph{canonical labeling}, which is necessary for solving the \textit{graph isomorphism problem}.
+Such algorithms are also available in \cite{Mckay}, even faster optimized versions in some cases.